 In mid-September each year, we greet the fall season with the arrival of the Autumnal Equinox.
-This is the moment when the Sun crosses the Equator, and those of us living in the Northern Hemisphere begin to see more darkness than daylight.
+This is the moment when the Sun crosses the Equator, and those of us living in the Northern Hemisphere will begin to see more darkness than daylight.
 Regardless of whether it has been chilly for weeks or there are still balmy summer-like temperatures, this day is the official start of autumn.

-The Autumnal Equinox marks the turning point, when darkness begins to win out over daylight.
+The Autumnal Equinox marks the turning point when darkness begins to win out over daylight.
 For the next three months, our hours of daylight will continue to grow shorter.
 At this equinox, day and night are approximately equal in length.
 The name ‘equinox’ comes from the Latin word aequus, meaning equal, and nox, meaning night.
 An equinox occurs twice a year (Autumnal and Vernal).

 Everywhere you look, you can see the visible changes as nature prepares for winter: birds are flying south, temperatures are getting cooler, leaves are changing colors, and animals’ coats are thickening, to name a few.